-UPDATED Required Text for Fall 2016
+Required text for Fall 2017

-The required textbook beginning with Fall 2016 is Molecular Cell Biol., 8th ed., Lodish et al. (MCB8E).
+The required textbook is Molecular Cell Biol., $8^{th}$ ed., Lodish et al. (MCB8E).
 Purchase the least expensive option available to you.
-Since this is a new edition, used books will not be available.
-I strongly recommend you do not use the 7th edition of the text.
-Many topics and pertinent figures have been significantly revised in MCB8E and most reading assignments will not match those previously used for MCB7E.
+Do not use previous editions of the text.
+Many topics and pertinent figures have been significantly revised and most reading assignments will not match those used in previous editions.
 You will be responsible for material and concepts covered in assigned readings from MCB8E that will not be discussed in class.